Farama-Foundation/ViZDoom/doc/DoomGame.md

 | Python | `bool is_player_dead()`  |

 Returns true if the player is dead.
-In singleplayer player death is equivalent to the end of the episode.
+In singleplayer, player death is equivalent to the end of the episode.
-In multiplayer when the player is dead [`respawnPlayer`](#respawnPlayer) can be called.
+In multiplayer, when the player is dead [`respawnPlayer`](#respawnPlayer) method can be called.

 ---